gabriele-h/almapipo/README.md

 You might find `test_calls_remaining_today` useful though, as it creates a message with the number of remaining API calls.
 It's perfect for a first call to the API as it requires no parameters at all and provides information you will need in the future.
-It returns the number of left calls and logs them to the log file.
+It returns the number of left calls and adds info to a logger.

 **Note:** The function itself makes a call to /bibs/test and will be counted as an API call.